 Using Kase should be easy and intuitive.
-Designing a database with Kase should just be the same once you understand the relational-linking principle.
+Designing a database with Kase, even a elaborate, powerful one with complex relationships, should just be the same once you understand the relational-linking principle.

 Not just a flat file, Kase should support relational linking, so you don't need to repeat or duplicate data.
 Interlinked data is an order of magnitude more useful.

 Your data is yours.
 Kase should respect privacy, and you should never need to worry who can peek into your data.

 Your data should always be ready for you.
 High-speed wireless network should not be a prerequisite for accessing your own data.

 First, some basic concepts in Kase:

 - Each Box stores Decks that can be related to each other.

 - A Deck collects similarly structured Cards.

 - And a Card is where you put data Entries.

 A typical Deck of Cards window showing a list of Movie cards.